Space Travel

 Mission

-Venus Express was launched on a Soyuz-Fregat rocket from the Baikonur Cosmodrome, Kazakhstan on November 9, 2005.
+Venus Express was launched on a Soyuz-Fregat rocket from the Baikonur Cosmodrome, Kazakhstan on 9 November, 2005.
 The cruise to Venus took 153 days.
 The spacecraft entered Venusian orbit in April 2006.
 Once captured by Venusian gravity, the spacecraft manoeuvred into its operational orbit.
-At its closest, it will reach an altitude of 250 km and at its furthest, it will be 66,000 km away from the planet.
-The mapping mission is due to last for 2 Venusian days, about 500 Earth days.
+The mapping mission was planned to last for 2 Venusian days, about 500 Earth days.
+It actually lasted more than 9 years.

-Venus Express is a European Space Agency mission and the main contractor is EADS Astrium, Toulouse, France which is leading a team of 25 subcontractors from 14 European countries.
+Venus Express was a European Space Agency mission.
+The main contractor was EADS Astrium, Toulouse, France which also lead a team of 25 subcontractors from 14 European countries.

 1. To study the atmosphere and plasma environment of Planet Venus from orbit.